OpenOLAT/OpenOLAT-docs/sites/manual_user/docs/area_modules/Project_Overview.md

 ## Activation of the module "Projects"

 For the projects to be available in the menu, the module must have been activated by an administrator.
+Further information can be found [here](../../../manual_admin/docs/administration/Modules_Projects.md).